Best practices for safe participation in airdrops

 6. If it is not a holder airdrop, never pay for an airdrop

 There are several types of airdrops.
 Sometimes you will need to hold a currency to automatically be dropped with tokens or coins.
-That is legit and common procedure.
-But if you want to participate in regular airdrop and someone from the project is asking you to buy tokens in order to participate in the airdrop just walk away.
+That is a legit and common procedure.
+But if you want to participate in a regular airdrop and someone from the project is asking you to buy tokens to participate in the airdrop just walk away.

-Also, another common advise in the crypto.
+Also, another common advice in the crypto.
 Most of the airdrop scams are easy to spot.
-Website is poorly built, missing info about the team, poorly written whitepapers, project is not listed on ICO reviews sites (not most important, because now it is easy to buy a spot on most popular ICO review sites).
+Website is poorly built, missing info about the team, poorly written whitepapers, the project is not listed on ICO reviews sites (not most important, because now it is easy to buy a spot on most popular ICO review sites).
 If you are suspicious about the project search more, google it.
-Usually on Bitcointalk you can find information with scam warnings with proofs.
+Usually, on Bitcointalk you can find information with scam warnings with proofs.

 That’s it, guys.
 Follow these tips and you will be safe while collecting sweet airdrop tokens.